If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 Avoiding communications and failing to respond to a debt collector like Resurgent Capital is a terrible idea, and Resurgent Capital won't just disappear.

 Instead, ignoring communication attempts makes it more likely that Resurgent Capital Services will take legal action.
-Once Resurgent Capital realizes that you won’t do anything to address your debts, it is likely to take legal action.
-A lawsuit could result in a judgment, which Resurgent Capital can use to garnish your wages, seize your property, or freeze your bank account.
+A lawsuit could result in a judgment being awarded against you, which Resurgent Capital can use to garnish your wages, seize your property, or attach/freeze your bank account.

-You can argue against a lawsuit from Resurgent Capital, but you’ll need evidence to support your claims.
-If you know the debt is yours, it’s likely that Resurgent Capital will, too.
-Unless it doesn’t have the supporting documentation to substantiate its case, it will likely win the suit.
+You can argue against a lawsuit from Resurgent Capital, but you will likely need evidence to support your claims.
+Unless it doesn't have the supporting documentation to substantiate its case, it will likely win the suit.

-Negotiate with Resurgent Capital Capital Services debt collector
+How to negotiate with a Resurgent Capital Services debt collector

 You can negotiate with Resurgent Capital Services without hiring an attorney.
 Here are some expert tips to help you settle your debt:

 • Be honest about your financial situation.
-Be truthful about your financial hardship, as collectors often have access to your financial details.
-Share proof like wage garnishments or multiple debts to support your claims.
+Be truthful about your financial hardship, as collectors often have access to some but not all of your financial details.
+Share proof of loss of a job, health issues, active wage garnishments, or multiple debts/lawsuits to support your claims.

 • Don't make empty threats.
 Don't threaten bankruptcy unless you genuinely intend to pursue it.
 Empty threats are rarely effective and can harm negotiations.